 Illinois may require additional courses before your majors/minors may be taught at the middle school level ("Developmental Characteristics of Young Adolescents" and "Teaching in Middle School" - these courses are not offered at Calvin but may be taken in IL).

 Additional courses may be required to teach minor subjects, such as health.
 Take as many 300-level courses as possible in your minor.
+Elementary candidates interested in teaching middle school should complete one major instead of two minors.

 For the bilingual Spanish endorsement, up to three additional courses may be required.